vigna/MMPHF-Experiments/README.md

   C++ structures, Java would get a 20-byte key.
 This impacted both the size and the speed of the Java implementations as they had to manage twice the data.

-Here we try to give a more balanced set of results:
+Here we provide more accurate results in the graphs below using the same
+machinery:

 - The LCP-based MMPHFs are now available in the Rust [`sux`](https://crates.io/crates/sux) crate, providing, at least for those